 - Expose the children to positive and diverse media – books, TV shows, games and film.
 Try avoid misogynist crap that enforces stereotypical patriarchal norms.
 Try and expose them to positive female role models and diversity.
 We’ve just got a new Wonder Woman, Moana and Rey – it’s a great time!
 I love how Doc McStuffins has the mother as a doctor and the father as a stay at home dad.
 I’ll do another blog post on my favourite feminist kids media soon.
 There are some great feminist and diverse options in this blog post of 10 adventure TV shows that you can enjoy with your kids.

 - Live by example – I want my kids to see me as a strong, kind woman.
 One who can lead and can cuddle.
 Someone who fights for what is right, who will always champion equality.
 I want to live my life in a way that they could never understand how anyone could think a woman inferior to a man.

 - Teach them about consent.
 Never force them to give kisses and cuddles to people they don’t want to.
 Respect them – if you are having a play fight and they ask you to stop then immediately stop.
 Tell them why you stopped.
 How it’s always important to listen and respect someone’s boundaries.

 - Don’t pass on taboos about the body.
 Teach them the proper words for their anatomy.
 Be matter of fact and accurate about menstruation, childbirth and sex.

-That’s all I’ve got for now but I’d love to hear your top methods for raising feminist kids in the comments.
+That’s all I’ve got for now but I’d love to hear your top tips for raising feminist kids in the comments.

 Ps, shortly after I wrote this post, my 2-year-old daughter drew in a catalogue.
 She scribbled all of the men’s faces out.
 So now I give up.
 I have a 5-year-old misogynist and a 2-year-old misandrist.
 Is it any wonder I drink?